BiBiServ/bibigrid/README.md

 Source the virtual environment created during [preparation](#preparation) to execute BiBiGrid.
 Refer to BiBiGrid's [Command Line Interface documentation](documentation/markdown/features/CLI.md) if you want to explore additional options.

-A first execution run through could be:
+First steps could be:
 1. `./bibigrid.sh -i [path-to-bibigrid.yaml] -ch`: checks the configuration
 2. `./bibigrid.sh -i 'bibigrid.yaml -i [path-to-bibigrid.yaml] -c'`: creates the cluster (execute only if check was successful)
 3. Use **BiBiGrid's create output** to investigate the created cluster further.
 Especially connecting to the ide might be helpful.
 Otherwise, connect using ssh.
 4. While in ssh try `sinfo` to printing node info
 5. Run `srun -x $(hostname) hostname` to power up a worker and get its hostname.
 6. Run `sinfo` again to see the node powering up.
-After a while it will be terminated again.
+Run `bibilog` after a while to see the ansible playbook run.
 7. Use the terminate command from **BiBiGrid's create output** to shut down the cluster again.
 All floating-ips used will be released.

 Great!
-You've just started and terminated your first cluster using BiBiGrid!
+You have just started and terminated your first cluster using BiBiGrid!

 </details>